bar10dr/SevOmatic/README.md

 ##### 4. Setup finished
 The application should now create a new spreadsheet, and continually update it.

-Going to the "SevOmatic/SevOmatic.Terminal/" folder and typing "dotnet run" will now start the application without any other input required from here on out.
+Going to the "\SevOmatic\SevOmatic.Terminal\" folder and typing "dotnet run" will now start the application without any other input required from here on out.

 The Google Application and User credentials are saved to file in the local project folder and can be copied if you ever need to move the application to another machine.

-When the github source code is updated, just go to the "/SevOmatic/" folder and type "git pull" and it will update the local files automatically with the new changes (If using the CLI GIT specified above).
+When the github source code is updated, just go to the root "\SevOmatic\" folder and type "git pull" and it will update the local files automatically with the new changes (If using the CLI GIT specified above).

 ## Usage instructions
 The application will only modify the first worksheet of a spreadsheet, so additional spreadsheets may be modified at will.